DataTalksClub/mlops-zoomcamp/06-best-practices/homework.md

 Now let's create `integration_test.py`

-We'll use the dataframe we created in Q3 and save it to S3.
+We'll use the dataframe we created in Q3 (the dataframe for the unit test) and save it to S3.
 You don't need to do anything else: just create a dataframe and save it.

 Let's say this is data for January 2021.